Mike Marsh (footballer)

-Michael Andrew Marsh (born 21 July 1969) is an English football coach and former professional player.
+Michael Andrew Marsh (born 21 July 1969) is an English football coach and former professional player who was lastly an assistant manager at Turkish club Beşiktaş.

 Marsh came through the ranks at Liverpool and was part of their 1992 FA Cup-winning side.
 He notably played in the Premier League for The Reds as well as West Ham United and Coventry City before a spell in Turkey with Galatasaray.
 He went on to play in the Football League with Southend United and then in Non-League with Southport, Barrow, Kidderminster Harriers, Boston United and Accrington Stanley.

-Marsh moved into management and had spells in charge of Burscough, Bradford Park Avenue and Northwich Victoria.He was a first-team coach at Liverpool between 2011 and 2015, working under Kenny Dalglish and Brendan Rodgers, before joining Huddersfield Town as a coach in November 2015.
+Marsh moved into management and had spells in charge of Burscough, Bradford Park Avenue and Northwich Victoria.
+He was a first-team coach at Liverpool between 2011 and 2015, working under Kenny Dalglish and Brendan Rodgers, before joining Huddersfield Town as a coach in November 2015.
 He left in May 2016 to take up a coaching role with the England under-17s, and was an assistant coach at Swansea City between 2019 and 2021.